openwfm/ml_fmda/README.md

 Changing this from 72 might lead to errors, particularly if changed to something not divisible by 12

+## Troubleshooting

+If you repeatedly get the message to setup a Synoptic token despite following the directions from SynopticPy, check your config file: `~/.config/SynopticPy/config.toml`.
+If the file starts with the line `[default]`, the config file is being read wrong so delete this line and the token will be read properly.

 ## Acknowledgements

 This research was partially supported by NASA grants 80NSSC23K1118 and 80NSSC23K1344.